HarshbirSingh7/Induction/README.md

 * Dr. Jasvir Singh Grewal, NSS Incharge, conducted an awareness session on environmental conservation, underscoring the dangers of plastic pollution through impactful visuals.

 * The day concluded with engaging and team-building activities facilitated by NSS members, reinforcing community spirit.

 ---
+### Day 7 - 23rd August 2025
+* The seventh day of the induction program was both informative and enjoyable, with insightful sessions from various clubs and IKAGAI, followed by fun games that made the day memorable.

+---
 ## **Experience**